Alyssa Bonheur, Community Resiliency Specialist, LSW

 Nahja earned her undergraduate degree from the University of Pittsburgh, where she first began working with vulnerable populations, including refugees and at-risk youth.
 When she’s not spending her days training, she can be found outside with her two dogs, Emmy and Lola, traveling, practicing Spanish, or hosting large dinner parties with friends.

-Jessica Mora, LCSW, is the Senior Resiliency Clinician and Immigrants’ Rights Specialist.
+Jessica Mora, LCSW, is the Chief Resiliency Clinician and Immigrant Rights Specialist.
 Jessica joined the Sanar Institute team in 2018.
 She commits her efforts to elevate the voices of individuals who have experienced gender-based violence with a well-rounded holistic trauma-informed care at the therapeutic and community level.
 In addition, she applies the intersectionality theory and impact of systemic oppression in her therapy by implementing an anti-racist and anti-oppressive approach.

 Jessica graduated from New Jersey City University (NJCU) in 2010.
 She pursued a Master’s in